Posterior Abdominal Wall Question And Answers

 Psoas Major Origin

-• Five slips: Each slip arises from the anterior surface and lower borders of the transverse process of fie lumbar vertebrae (L1 – L5)
+- Five Slips: Each slip arises from the anterior surface and lower borders of the transverse process of five lumbar vertebrae (L1 – L5)

-• Four slips: Each slip arises from tendinous arches connecting the constricted parts of lumbar vertebrae.
+- Four Slips: Each slip arises from tendinous arches connecting the constricted parts of the lumbar vertebrae.

 Psoas Major Insertion

-• And ends on the medial side of a tendon (lateral side of this tendon receives fiers of iliacus)
+- And ends on the medial side of a tendon (the lateral side of this tendon receives fiers of iliacus)

-• Since psoas major and iliacus are having a common insertion and action they are together called Iliopsoas.
+- Since psoas major and iliacus have a common insertion and action they are together called Iliopsoas.

 Psoas Major Nerve Supply: Ventral rami of L2, L3, and L4 spinal nerves.